 Rheumatoid Arthritis 3 - Diagnosis and Treatment

-Build a strong rheumatic disease foundation while earning CME.
+Build a strong rheumatic disease foundation while earning continuing education credits.
 This course is for people transitioning into a rheumatology practice, such as nurses, office nurses, licensed practical nurses (LPN), medical assistants (MA), practice managers, office staff, or other new clinicians.
-Ten modules offer a current, evidence-based overview of adult/pediatric rheumatic disorders and care, as well as insurance pre-authorizations.
+Ten activities offer a current, evidence-based overview of adult/pediatric rheumatic disorders and care, as well as insurance pre-authorizations.

 Activity 1 - Overview of Rheumatic Disease in Adults

 Activity 2 - Overview of Rheumatic Disease in Children